What do you use chive vinegar for?

 Chive Blossom Vinegar

-Loosely pack blossoms into a clean jar.
+Loosely pack the blossoms into a clean jar.

 Our Newsletter is published once every three weeks.
 Each issue is timely and helpful, jam-packed with food, crafts, occasional DIY, gardening and faith resources.
 Relevant and seasonal posts to inspire and guide you with current trends.
 Available only to those who request it, so please accept our invitation to stay connected and join the Grateful Prayer Thankful Heart community.
 Just click the subscribe button below.